The Emerging Trends of Multi-Label Learning: New Applications

+The recommender system can be naturally regarded as an MLC tasks since we usually recommend multiple items simultaneously to the users.
+For example, \cite{DBLP:conf/www/AgrawalGPV13} develops an MLC model to automatically recommend bid phrases to an advertiser from a given ad landing page; \cite{DBLP:conf/kdd/McAuleyPL15} approaches the item-to-item recommendation task on Amazon, which aims at predicting the subset of items (labels) that a user might buy along with a given item.
+A recent work \cite{DBLP:conf/kdd/ChangYZYD20} regarded the keyword recommendation as an XMLC task, that provides keyword suggestions for advertisers to create campaigns.
+The MLC model receives the product-query customer purchase records and then suggests queries that are relevant to any given product by utilizing product information, like title, description, brand, and so on.
+The applications of XMLC in recommendation have been widely studied in the literature \cite{DBLP:conf/www/AgrawalGPV13,DBLP:conf/kdd/McAuleyPL15,DBLP:conf/kdd/ChangYZYD20}.

-\subsection{User Profiling}
+\subsubsection{User Profiling}

 In many applications, such as social media and e-commerce, it is essential to provide adaptive and personalized services to users.
 Therefore, user profiling, which infers user characteristics and personal interests from user-generated data, has been widely adopted by many online platforms.
-Some works regard this problem as a single-label learning task, e.g. predicting home location \cite{DBLP:conf/kdd/LiWDWC12} and user gender \cite{DBLP:conf/ijcai/ChenGRHXGYZ19}.
+Some works regard this problem as a single-label learning task.
 However, obviously, more user characteristics lead to better personalization and the correlations between different user profiles can help improve the quality of user profiling.
 Hence, some works try to infer multiple attributes simultaneously.
 For example, Farnadi \cite{DBLP:conf/wsdm/FarnadiTCM18} proposes a hybrid deep learning framework to infer multiple types of user-profiles from multiple modalities of user data.
-In particular, the predicted value of the label is stacked as an input for the other network to exploit label correlations.
 Their experiments on 5K Facebook users also validates the superiority of the multi-label learning fashion to single-label learning. \cite{DBLP:conf/iccS/WenWZHG20} explores the user profiles on Weibo, a famous social network platform in China, by using graph information in social networks.
-Another example is fraud detection in e-commerce platforms \cite{DBLP:conf/ijcai/Wang2020}, since fraud users usually have different spam behaviors simultaneously, e.g. spam transactions, clicks, reviews, and so on, as shown in Figure \ref{fraud-types}. \cite{DBLP:conf/ijcai/Wang2020} presents a collaboration based multi-label propagation method to utilized the correlations among different fraud behaviors.
-To accelerate it on large-scale e-commerce data, they also propose a heterogeneous graph-based variant that runs on the user-item bipartite graph directly.
+Another example is fraud detection in e-commerce platforms \cite{DBLP:conf/ijcai/Wang2020}, since fraud users usually have different spam behaviors simultaneously. \cite{DBLP:conf/ijcai/Wang2020} presents a collaboration based multi-label propagation method to utilized the correlations among different fraud behaviors.